Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

-To verify the effectiveness of the task-aware parameterization, we conduct ablation experiment where we remove the two-stage decoder for slot filling.
-In this setting, we incorporate shared and domain-specific feature by summation other than with our two-stage slot filling decoder.
-This model is an effective domain-aware version of OneNet \cite{kim2017onenet}, with multi-tasking between intent classification and slot filling only through parameter sharing.
-The results are shown in \textit{w/o Filter \& Controller} row in Table~\ref{tab:ablation}.
-We can see a 1.58\% and 1.02\% drop in exact and slot filling metric, respectively, which verifies the effectiveness of our proposed two-stage decoder.
+To verify the effectiveness of the task-aware token-level shared-private framework, we conduct ablation experiments where we remove the two-stage decoder for slot filling.
+In this setting, we incorporate shared and domain-specific features by summation other than using our two-stage slot filling decoder.
+This model is effectively a domain-aware version of \texttt{One-Net} \cite{kim2017onenet}, with multi-tasking between intent classification and slot filling only through parameter sharing.
+The results are shown in the \textit{w/o Filter \& Controller} row in Table~\ref{tab:ablation}.
+We can see a 2.58\% and a 1.02\% drop in the exact and slot filling metrics, respectively, which verifies the effectiveness of our proposed two-stage decoder.
 We attribute this to the fact that our filter successfully filters the domain-general token and the model automatically learn weights on how to combine shared and domain-specific feature for each token slot prediction.